sysdiglabs/secure-inline-scan/README.md

   After image is analyzed, the resulting image archive is sent to a remote Sysdig installation using the -s <URL> option.
 This allows inline analysis data to be persisted & utilized for reporting.

-  Images should be built & tagged locally.

-    Usage: sysdig-inline-scan.sh -k <API Token> [ OPTIONS ] <FULL_IMAGE_TAG|TARFILE|DIRECTORY>
+  Usage: ${0##*/} -k <API Token> [ OPTIONS ] <FULL_IMAGE_TAG>

+    == GLOBAL OPTIONS ==

-      -k <TEXT>  [required] API token for Sysdig Scanning auth (ex: -k 'xxxxxxxx-xxxx-xxxx-xxxx-xxxxxxxxxxxx') -s <TEXT>  [optional] Sysdig Secure URL (ex: -s 'https://secure-sysdig.svc.cluster.local').
+    -k <TEXT>   [required] API token for Sysdig Scanning auth (ex: -k 'xxxxxxxx-xxxx-xxxx-xxxx-xxxxxxxxxxxx')
+    -s <TEXT>   [optional] Sysdig Secure URL (ex: -s 'https://secure-sysdig.svc.cluster.local').
                 If not specified, it will default to Sysdig Secure SaaS URL (https://secure.sysdig.com/).
-      -a <TEXT>  [optional] Add annotations (ex: -a 'key=value,key=value')

-      -f <PATH>  [optional] Path to Dockerfile (ex: -f ./Dockerfile) -i <TEXT>  [optional] Specify image ID used within Sysdig (ex: -i '<64 hex characters>') -d <PATH>  [optional] Specify image digest (ex: -d 'sha256:<64 hex characters>') -m <PATH>  [optional] Path to Docker image manifest (ex: -m ./manifest.json) -c         [optional] Remove the image from Sysdig Secure if the scan fails

-      -r <PATH>  [optional] Download scan result pdf in a specified local directory (ex: -r /staging/reports) -o         [optional] Use this flag if targeting onprem sysdig installation -v         [optional] Increase verbosity
+    -o          [optional] Use this flag if targeting onprem sysdig installation -a <TEXT>   [optional] Add annotations (ex: -a 'key=value,key=value') -f <PATH>   [optional] Path to Dockerfile (ex: -f ./Dockerfile) -m <PATH>   [optional] Path to Docker image manifest (ex: -m ./manifest.json) -i <TEXT>   [optional] Specify image ID used within Sysdig (ex: -i '<64 hex characters>') -d <SHA256> [optional] Specify image digest (ex: -d 'sha256:<64 hex characters>') -c          [optional] Remove the image from Sysdig Secure if the scan fails -r <PATH>   [optional] Download scan result pdf in a specified local directory (ex: -r /staging/reports) -v          [optional] Increase verbosity

-      IMAGE SOURCES
+    -j          [optional] JSON output.
+Don't output human readable information on screen.
+                Instead, output a valid JSON instead which can be processed in an automated way.

+    == IMAGE SOURCE OPTIONS ==

+    [default] Pull container image from registry.

+        == REGISTRY AUTHENTICATION ==

+        When pulling from the registry,
+        the credentials in the config file located at /config/auth.json will be used (so you can mount a docker config.json file, for example).
+        Alternatively, you can provide authentication credentials with:
+        -u username:password  Authenticate using this Bearer <Token>
+        -b <TOKEN>            Authenticate using this Bearer <Token>

+        == TLS OPTIONS ==

+        -n                    Skip TLS certificate validation when pulling image

-      [Default]  If no flag is specified, try to get the image from the Docker daemon.
+    -D  Get the image from the Docker daemon.
-                 Requires /var/run/docker.sock to be mounted in the container

-      -T         Image is provided as a Docker .tar file (from docker save) in the location specified by TARFILE (need to mount it in the container)

-      -O         Image is provided as a OCI image tar file in the location specified by TARFILE (need to mount it in the container)

-      -D         Image is provided as a OCI image, untared, in the location specified by DIRECTORY (need to mount it in the container)

-      -C         Get the image from container-storage (CRI-O and others).
+        Requires /var/run/docker.sock to be mounted in the container -C  Get the image from containers-storage (CRI-O and others).
         Requires mounting /etc/containers/storage.conf and /var/lib/containers

-      -P         Pull container image from registry
+    -T  Image is provided as a Docker .tar file (from docker save).
+        Tarfile nust be mounted as /tmp/image.tar inside the container -O  Image is provided as a OCI image tar file.
+        Tarfile must be mounted as /tmp/image.tar inside the container -U  Image is provided as a OCI image, untared.
+        The directory must be mounted as /tmp/image inside the container

+    == EXIT CODES ==

+    0   Scan result "pass" (or -j flag enabled)
+    1   Scan result "fail" (unless -j flag enabled)
+    2   Wrong parameters
+    3   Error during execution
 ```

 ---